 The General Dental Council, 37 Wimpole Street, London.
 W1N 8DQ.
 Telephone: 0845 222 4141, the dentists’ regulatory body for complaints about professional misconduct

 The Dental Café operates a zero-tolerance policy to abuse any of our team members.
 Loud, disorderly drunken behaviour will not be tolerated, and you may be asked to leave the premises.
 We also have zero tolerance for persistent missing and late cancellation of appointments when multiple warnings have been issued, under such circumstances you may be refused an appointment.

 All personal information is stored securely on our computer system following the Data Protection Act and GDPR.
 All clinical notes, digital x-rays etc remain the property of The Dental Café and are accessible to view.
 Copies of clinical records can be made available on request.

-These terms and conditions have been written by Leah Lancashire, Operations Manager and approved by Clare Robinson, Director on the 17th of February 2022.
+These terms and conditions have been written by Leah Lancashire, Operations Manager and approved by Clare Robinson, Director on April 2023.